 You may want to try these searches in Koha, Maxwell Library's online catalog, to find books on this topic.

 If you need to find periodical articles, you will want to search one of Maxwell Library's online periodical databases, such as Academic Search Premier or Expanded Academic ASAP (general academic databases), or subject-specific periodical databases, such as Criminal Justice Abstracts or Sociological Abstracts.

 Select subject headings from on-target records you find in the database.

-Sample Library of Congress Subject Headings found doing the above searches in Webster, Maxwell Library's online catalog, that are useful to this search:
+Sample Library of Congress Subject Headings found doing the above searches in Koha, Maxwell Library's online catalog, that are useful to this search:

 - Gun control United States

 - Firearms ownership United States